pascomnet/documentation/site/content/client-desktop-userguide/search/_index.en.md

 |![Active Call](notification_missed_call.en.png)|Popup notification indicating a missed call with the ability call back via the green call back button.|
 |![Active Call](notification_chat.en.png)|Popup notification indicating a new chat message with the ability to respond direct from the popup.|

-The notifications can be customized according to your preferences in the [Client settings](link to client settings).

 ## pascom Notifications